Federal Hall National Memorial

 Unveiling of John Quincy Adams Ward's statue of George Washington on November 26, 1883 (Rockwood, source National Parks of New York Harbor).

-The historic Federal Hall on Wall Street in 2016.
+Below, the historic Federal Hall on Wall Street in 2016.
 Trinity Church is partially seen on the left (credit: Tagger Yancey IV/NYC & Company).

 Copyright © Geographic Guide - Historic Images of NYC. |